Tiffolin/liri-node-app/README.md

 * **Tiffany Lin**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Adrian for trouble-shooting
+* Adrian Pearman for fixing my .env